jharwell/sierra/docs/src/tutorials/hpc/cluster_setup.rst

-.. _ln-hpc-cluster-setup:
+.. _ln-tutorials-hpc-cluster-setup:

 =================
 HPC Cluster Setup
 =================

+These instructions assume you already have SIERRA working with your project on your local machine.
+If you haven't done that yet--shoo!

 This setup applies to the following SIERRA HPC cluster environments:

-- PBS: :ref:`ln-hpc-plugins-pbs`
+- :ref:`ln-hpc-plugins-pbs`
-- SLURM: :ref:`ln-hpc-plugins-slurm`
+- :ref:`ln-hpc-plugins-slurm`

 The steps to properly configure the C++ libraries for ARGoS and your project for use with SIERRA in one of the above environments are: